 Put a little fabric glue on the tabs, then place the background fabric on top of the fabric strips matching the outside edges of the block.

 Now it's just a matter of sewing around the circle on the background fabric, as close to the edge as possible.
 I use a short stitch length to help me get around the curve more easily and evenly.
+Trim the excess from the strips fabric while the freezer paper is still attached - this avoids accidents with the scissors such as cutting into the background.
+Then simply remove the freezer paper template.

 Now for that piece of fabric that I cut from the centre of the circle.
 I made a circular cardboard template 1¼" in diameter and drew around this on the back of the fabric piece.
 Then I hand stitched around outside the marked circle with a small running stitch and gathered it up enclosing the cardboard template.
 Pressed with an iron, removed the cardboard, gathered up again and pressed again.